 While vitamin D3 is stored in the fat of the human body, it is metabolized by the liver.
 Essentially, when the body needs vitamin D, the liver metabolizes it and ensures it gets where it needs to go.

-Truthfully, the body need vitamin D3 all of the time so the metabolizing action is continual.
+Truthfully, the body needs vitamin D3 all of the time so the metabolizing action is continual.
 Vitamin D3 ensures that the body can absorb calcium.
 Regardless, the body can store up to 60 days worth of vitamin D in the body.

 Vitamin D3 is more potent than any of its vitamin counterparts according to the Harvard School of Public Health.
 It is for this reason that vitamin D3 is typically used for supplementation, although vitamin D3 is sometimes combined with the D2 for a more potent dose.

-What is vitamin D2?
+What Is Vitamin D2?

 Vitamin D2, just like D3, is not a vitamin but rather a secosteroid.
 The scientific name for vitamin D2 is ergocalciferol and it is a synthetic calcium regulator.
 Vitamin D3 is a natural calcium regulator.